Brian Wainger, MD, PhD

 Research Assistants

-Pramith joined the Wainger Lab in July 2023 after graduating from University of Michigan with a bachelors in Neuroscience and a minor in History of Medicine and Health
+Holden joined the Wainger lab in July 2025 after graduating from Vanderbilt University with a Bachelor's in Molecular and Cellular Biology.

-Genevieve joined the Wainger Lab in July 2023 after graduating from Macalester College with a bachelor’s degree in Biology and a minor in Neuroscience.
+Romani joined the Wainger Lab in July 2025 after graduating from Wesleyan University with a bachelor’s degree in Molecular Biology & Biochemistry.
+In his free time, he enjoys baking and writing poetry.

-Abegale joined the Wainger Lab in January 2024 after graduating from Cornell University with a bachelor's degree in Biological Sciences concentrating in Computational Biology and a minor in Spanish.
+Elizabeth joined the Wainger lab in March 2025 after graduating from Brown University with a bachelor's degree in Cell and Molecular Biology.

 Isabel Flessas